Andy4495/MspTandV/README.md

 specific details on parameters and technical documents used for each processor type.

 In general, the library makes use of the following key formulas.
-The actual implementation is modified to scale some of the parameters to ensure that the calculations are performed using integer math.
+The internal implementation uses slightly modified formulas to scale some of the parameters to ensure that the calculations can be performed using integer math.

 #### Temperature: ####